New York Vital Record Substitutes: Religious Records

 People seek out vital records because they tend to have lots of reliable information that can be used to prove genealogical events and relationships, but that certainly doesn't mean they are the only type of records that can do so.

-Baptism records will often contain similar information to birth certificates, religious marriage records are similar to civil marriage licenses or certificates, and burial records contain some of the same information found in death certificates.
+Baptism records will often contain similar information to birth certificates; religious marriage records are similar to civil marriage licenses or certificates; and burial records contain some of the same information found in death certificates.

 And don't forget that volumes of religious records often contain far more than just baptisms, marriages, and burials - researchers can use lists of members received, dismissed, or departed to trace migration, understand relationships, and more.
-That's just one example - our guide to using the NYG&B's religious records has more information.
+That's just one example—our guide to using the NYG&B's religious records has more information.

 How to Find Religious Records

-The challenge with religious records is that - with some exceptions, like New York Catholic Records - most congregations kept records relatively independently.
+The challenge with religious records is that—with some exceptions, like New York Catholic Records—most congregations kept records relatively independently.
 This means there is no central place to find or search all New York church records at once, so you will have to look for church records with a very local focus.

 In general, we recommend the following process when crafting your research plan:

-Use other records or information you have - census records are a good option - to come up with a possible geographic area and time the event occurred in.
+Use other records or information you have—census records are a good option—to come up with a possible geographic area and time the event occurred in.

-Once you have that hypothesis you need to do some general research to find out what religious congregations were around at the time and place you're investigating - this is a crucial step.
+Once you have that hypothesis you need to do some general research to find out what religious congregations were around at the time and place you're investigating.
+This is a crucial step.

-Town and county histories are some of the best sources to use for this - and the good news is there are many detailed, digitized, and searchable sources like this available online.
-Search Google Books or Internet Archive for histories written about the area your ancestors lived in at the time you're investigating.
-It may be a good idea to start broad and narrow down the area if you're able to - i.e. begin by looking for histories of the county, then the town, and then the village (if available).
+You can also search Google Books or Internet Archive for histories written about the area your ancestors lived in at the time you're investigating.
+It may be a good idea to start broad and narrow down the area if you're able to.
+Begin by looking for histories of the county, then the town, and then the village (if available).

-You will be surprised at how many volumes of this kind exist - many are extremely detailed and contain information that is immensely valuable to genealogical researchers.
+You will be surprised at how many volumes of this kind exist.
+Many are extremely detailed and contain information that is immensely valuable to genealogical researchers.
 This excerpt from The History of Dutchess County, New York, Volume 1 (published in 1909) is a good example of what can be found:

 This short passage suggests the possibility that some Catholics could have travelled quite far for special events like baptisms or marriages, and reveals that many often worshipped in their homes.
 There are many similar pieces of information to glean from this thorough chapter dedicated to the history of religious practice in the county.